nhxv/task-manager/README.md

 1. Run create-user in sql-script folder to create a new database user
 2. Run Spring boot application to create database tables
 3. Run init in sql-script folder to create an admin account (username: admin, password: password)
-4. Run Angular server with ng-serve in the web folder
+4. Run Angular server with command ng-serve